vmware-labs/webassembly-language-runtimes/python/examples/embedding/wasi-py-rs-pyo3/README.md

 Offers a couple of WASI Command (exporting `_start`) Wasm modules, written in Rust and demonstrates interaction with simple Python code via [pyo3](https://pyo3.rs/v0.19.0/).

-Take a look at the similar example in [../wasi-py-rs-cpython](../wasi-py-rs-cpython) to see how this works with the [cpython](http://dgrunwald.github.io/rust-cpython/doc/cpython/index.html) crate.
+Take a look at the similar example in [../wasi-py-rs-cpython](../wasi-py-rs-cpython) to see how this works with the [cpython](http://dgrunwald.github.io/rust-cpython/doc/cpython/index.html) crate, which is an alternative to `pyo3` that provides Rust bindings on top of the C API implemented by `libpython`.

 # How to run